Analysis | Proposed legislation in Florida resurrects an old assumption about same-sex couples

 There’s a well-known children’s book that, for a period 30 years ago, became infamous.
 It’s called “Heather Has Two Mommies.”
 It is, in the context of modern conversation, almost deliriously anodyne.
 There’s a girl named Heather.
 She has two mommies.
 She goes to school and she learns that most of the other kids have fathers.
 The whole class draws their families; she learns that some kids live with grandparents, or with fathers who have male partners or with both mothers and fathers.
 Then, at the end of the day, she goes home.

 There is no discussion of “sex.”
 The word “lesbian” doesn’t appear.
 There is no discussion of sex organs.
 There is no explanation of how babies are made.
 It is simply a story about how some kids have different experiences, as you might have a story about a kid who uses a wheelchair.
-That’s something that only struck me after I had kids, in fact: the point of Sesame Street’s inclusion of a diverse array of characters, including those in wheelchairs, isn’t to be ostentatiously diverse.
+That’s something that only struck me after I had kids, in fact: The point of Sesame Street’s inclusion of a diverse array of characters, including those in wheelchairs, isn’t to be ostentatiously diverse.
 It’s to show kids like mine that there are other ways of being a kid, and that it’s normal.

 And to send the same message to kids in wheelchairs or who have nontraditional families.
 In 1992, the publisher of “Heather Has Two Mommies” and a similar book, “Daddy’s Roommate,” wrote an essay for the New York Times.